VeryGoodOpenSource/dart_frog/packages/dart_frog_auth/README.md

 These concepts are related since we need to know who the user is in order to check if they can perform or not a given operation.

-`dart_frog_auth` tries only to solve the authentication part of the problem, in order to enforce authorization, it is up to the developer to implement it manually, or use an authorization issue system, like OATH for example.
+`dart_frog_auth` only solves the authentication part of the problem.
+To enforce authorization, it is up to the developer to implement it manually, or use an authorization issue system like OATH, for example.

 In technical terms, a request should return `401` (Unauthorized) when authentication fails and `403` (Forbidden) when authorization failed.